PenguinOwl/molecules/README.md

 Molecules will run on any platform that will run Ruby, in a terminal environment

 ## Downloading and Installing
-To download, simply download the zip, unzip it, and execute the start.sh script
+To download, simply download the zip, unzip it, and execute the play.sh script